piotrmp/credibilator/README.md

 The resources available here are the following:
 * an updated corpus including credible and non-credible (*fake*) news documents,
-* source code of the Credibilator browser extension for Chrome,
+* the Credibilator browser extension for Chrome,
 * source code and data for training the credibility classifiers used,
-* MORE COMING SOON!
+* server-side source code (IN PROGRESS).

 If you need any more information consult [the paper](https://doi.org/10.1016/j.ipm.2021.102653) or contact its authors!